Vamps (film)

-Vamps is a 2012 American comedy horror film directed by Amy Heckerling and starring Alicia Silverstone and Krysten Ritter.
-It was released on November 2, 2012.

-In the film Silverstone and Ritter play best friends Goody and Stacy, two vampires who do their best to keep up with trends and stay youthful while at the same time abstaining from blood.
+Vamps is a 2012 American comedy horror film written and directed by Amy Heckerling and starring Alicia Silverstone, Krysten Ritter, Dan Stevens, Richard Lewis, Wallace Shawn, Justin Kirk, Kristen Johnston, Malcolm McDowell, and Sigourney Weaver.
+It tells the story of two vampires who do their best to keep up with trends and stay youthful while at the same time abstaining from human blood and contending with the evil vampire that is their stem.
+The film was released on November 2, 2012.

 Plot

-Stacy (Krysten Ritter) and Goody (Alicia Silverstone), are two vampires enjoying life in New York City.
-Goody was turned in 1841 by the vampire Ciccerus (Sigourney Weaver).
-After leaving the man she fell in love with in the 1960s, she struggled with her life as a vampire until Stacy was turned by Ciccerus sometime during the early 1990s.
+Stacy and Goody are two vampires enjoying life in New York City.
+Goody was turned in 1841 by the vampire Ciccerus.
+After leaving the man she fell in love with in the 1960s, she struggled with her life as a vampire until Stacy was turned by Ciccerus in 1992.
 Goody was able to teach Stacy how to use her new abilities, like sustaining themselves on rat blood, while Stacy helps Goody stay youthful and trendy.
 Goody keeps her actual age a secret because she is afraid of being viewed as old by Stacy.
 While at a vampire meeting, Goody discovers that if their maker or "stem" Ciccerus is ever killed, she and Stacy would revert to their human ages.

-While working at a hospital as an exterminator, Goody runs into her ex-boyfriend Danny (Richard Lewis), whom she has not seen since the 1960s.
+While working at a hospital as an exterminator, Goody runs into her ex-boyfriend Danny, whom she has not seen since the 1960s.
 They re-connect under the pretense that she is Goody's daughter, but Danny eventually learns the truth when he sees her bite into another man to prevent a stroke.
 When he asks why she left him, Goody explains that even though she loved him, she did not want to stand in his way of finding someone he could actually build a life with.

 Meanwhile, the government is using the Patriot Act to track down vampires, causing panic amongst the vampire's anonymous group.
 Goody comes up with a plan to delete and change all the information about all the vampires in the New York area during a solar eclipse.
-After they succeed the vamps throw a party for both human and non-human feeders, but all is endangered by the threat of Ciccerus who didn't attend and massacred an entire restaurant full of people.
+After they succeed, the vamps throw a party for both human and non-human feeders.
+It is all endangered by the threat of Ciccerus who didn't attend and massacred an entire restaurant full of people.